Use the inputs below to experiment with outputs from

 Artificial intelligence (AI) has been defined as

-reading between the lines somewhat of Turing's (1950) famous paper.
+"The performance of tasks, which, if performed by a human, would be deemed to require intelligence" (Wiggins, 2006, p.450),reading between the lines somewhat of Turing's (1950) famous paper.
 AI methods can be applied to multiple music-analytic and music-creative activities.
 Here, we consider AI applied to the activity of songwriting.

 A main topic of Collins' (2011) PhD and a couple of subsequent papers (Collins et al., 2016; Collins & Laney, 2017) was concerned with automatically extracting the entire hierarchical structure from an existing piece of music, and using that structure to guide a local generative process, so that generated material had more convincing long-term structure and phrasing, compared to existing work.